jaegertracing/jaeger-client-cpp/README.md

-# 🛑 This library is being deprecated!
+# 🛑 This library is DEPRECATED!

+No new pull requests are accepted except for security fixes.

 We urge all users to migrate to [OpenTelemetry](https://opentelemetry.io/).
 Please refer to the [notice in the documentation](https://www.jaegertracing.io/docs/latest/client-libraries/#deprecating-jaeger-clients) for details.